GE

 Key Takeaways

-• A 4.70% gilt ladder pays nominal £23,500 forever — at 3.3% CPI that is £11,750 of real spending power by year 22.
+• A 4.82% gilt ladder pays nominal £24,100 forever — at 3.3% CPI that is £12,050 of real spending power by year 22.
 Locking in nominal income is locking in a slow-motion pay cut.

-• The FTSE 100 yields 3.95% with dividends growing roughly 5% per annum on the long-run average.
-By year 5 of retirement, equity-income drawdown overtakes the gilt ladder.
-By year 10 it pays 30% more.
+• By year 8 of retirement, equity-income drawdown overtakes the gilt ladder.
+By year 10 it pays 10% more.
+By year 20 it pays 79% more.

 This is not a bet on the FTSE behaving.
-It is a bet on companies needing to raise dividends to attract capital, on global equity income funds diversifying away single-country risk, and on the simple fact that 25 of the last 30 calendar years have produced a positive total return for UK equities.
+It is a bet on companies needing to raise dividends to attract capital, on global equity income funds diversifying away single-country risk, and on the simple fact that 25 of the last 30 calendar years have produced a positive total return for UK equities including dividends.
 Here is why the equity-income drawdown beats the gilt ladder for any early retiree with a real time horizon.

 The Guardian's nominal trap